mihajlon97/pacman/readme.txt

 ----------------------------------------------------------

 Used Library - gl-matrix.js
-Pyramid vertices used from tutorial zip code.
+Labyrinth vertices used from tutorial zip code.
 Pacman vertices from the internet

 - Nothing special to run my program just open index.html